 These bylaws govern the affairs of the Graduate Program in Sociology (hereafter the “Graduate Program”), and will not be suspended except by way of amendment.
 These bylaws are understood to operate in conjunction with the department’s Graduate Student Handbook and the department’s bylaws.
 However, the graduate program and its bylaws are under the reporting line of the School of Graduate Studies, Rutgers University.
 These bylaws will be consistent with all applicable sections of University Regulations and with the Bylaws of the School of Graduate Studies.
 University and School of Graduate Studies regulations will supersede these bylaws in the event of any conflict.

-All Rutgers faculty members with doctoral degrees in sociology or related fields are eligible to apply for Full or Associate Membership in the Graduate Faculty of Sociology.
-Full members, who must be tenured or on tenure-track appointments, may chair student Ph.D. committees, attend and vote in graduate faculty meetings, serve as Graduate Program Director, and teach courses in the graduate curriculum.
-Associate memberships are for faculty with affiliations in other departments who anticipate limited involvement in the ongoing activities of the program.
-Associate members may serve on student Ph.D. committees but not chair them, attend and vote in graduate faculty meetings, and teach courses in the graduate curriculum.
-Those tenured or tenured-track faculty members who have their primary appointments in other Rutgers departments, and not in sociology, and do not have graduate Ph.D. programs of their own, may serve as Full members of the graduate faculty; all others will be Associate members.
+1. All Rutgers faculty members with doctoral degrees in sociology or related fields are eligible to apply for Full, Associate or Affiliate Membership of the Graduate Faculty of Sociology.
+Those tenured or tenured-track faculty members who have their primary appointments in other Rutgers departments, and not in sociology, and do not have graduate Ph.D. programs of their own, may serve as full members of the graduate faculty; all others will be Associate members.

-A. Applications for Associate or Full membership must be made in writing and circulated to all of members of the Graduate Program at least two weeks in advance of a meeting to vote on their nomination.
+A. Applications for Member, Associate Member or Affiliate Member must be made in writing and circulated to all of members of the Graduate Program at least two weeks in advance of a meeting to vote on their nomination.

 C. Discussion of the application and voting will be carried out at a regularly scheduled graduate faculty meeting.
 Approval requires a two-thirds majority vote.